-The spacious and elegant rooms of 5 star Quintinha Sao Joao are surrounded by peaceful and landscaped gardens.
+The spacious and elegant rooms of 5-star Quintinha Sao Joao are surrounded by peaceful and landscaped gardens.
 Treat yourself to one of the wide variety of treatments available from the onsite spa or make use of indoor and outdoor pools according to the weather.
-The restaurant specialises in Goan cuisine.
 On the outskirts of Funchal, the hotel offers a free shuttle service to and from the marina (although it’s walkable if you’re fit) and an indoor car park on site.
-Check availability and current prices
+Check availability.

 Belmond Reid’s Palace is a charming 5-star resort hotel set in a superb location overlooking the Atlantic with very professional staff.
 It has several pools, an oceanfront spa and direct access to the ocean.
 All rooms are elegantly furnished with period décor, light and spacious.
 The complimentary minibar is a welcome bonus, as is the free parking.
-Belmond Reid’s onsite restaurants specialise in French and Italian cuisine.
 Note that dress codes apply. e.g. for afternoon tea.
-Read verified reviews
+Pick a room with a view.

 Quinta da Casa Branca is a boutique hotel within an elegant manor house with luxurious rooms set within botanical gardens that includes a banana plantation.
 A heated pool, health club and spa provide a variety of health and beauty treatments.
 The two restaurants provide excellent al fresco or terrace dining.
-See photos and check availability
+Check current prices.

 4 star boutique accommodation in Funchal

-The beautifully designed Castanheiro Boutique Hotel successfully retains elements of the original building.
-Located on a quiet road yet very close to the old town and amenities.
+The beautifully designed Castanheiro Boutique Hotel successfully retains elements of the original building, located on a quiet road yet very close to the old town and amenities.
 Sea and hill views from the year round rooftop pool and hot tub are spectacular.
 Rooms are spacious, modern and clean, beds are extremely comfortable and breakfasts are excellent.
-The hotel has decent spa facilities and a hairdresser.
-See photos and check availability
+Book a room.